Health & Dental

 You may find more member information and download claim forms from the Pacific Blue Cross website.
 Check Blue Advantage for discounts on vision care and medical purchases and CARESnet for on-line access to claims and benefit information.
 For more information, see the Pacific Blue Cross frequently asked questions.

 Starting from 2012 September 01, E-Claims is effective.
-On benefit booklet Page 31, you will be able to find the information on how to submit an Electronic claims.
+You will be able to find the information on how to submit an Electronic claim through PBC website and benefit booklet.

 I am already covered by BC MSP, isn’t this enough?